DedS3t/simple-httpServer/README.md

 ```
 # Setting route for /login which accepts both GET and POST requests
 @app.route('/login',methods=["GET","POST"])
-def login(params):
+def login(request):
     # specify function which will get executed.
-A argument will be passed with the GET params in a dict
+A argument will be passed with an object "requestObj" which contains the property "method"
+    # which is the request method and "params" which is a dict with the parameters that are passed with either GET or POST
     return "This is the login page!"

 ```